The Pearls: Career

-The Pearls' original songs included "Let's Make Love Again", "Doctor Love" and "Wizard of Love" among others (although these all failed to chart).
-They had more success with another original song which was their only non-cover to chart "Guilty", co-written by Ron Roker, which became a UK Top 10 success in 1974.
-Their previously unreleased cover of The Everly Brothers, "Bye Bye Love" appeared on their compilation album, A String of Pearls (see discography).
+The Pearls' original songs included "Let's Make Love Again", "Doctor Love" and "Wizard of Love" among others though they all just failed to make the UK Top 50.
+They had more success with another original song which was their only non-cover to chart.
+"Guilty" was co-written by Ron Roker and became a UK Top 10 success in 1974.
+Their previously unreleased cover of The Everly Brothers, "Bye Bye Love" appeared on their compilation album, A String of Pearls.

 In 1975 The Pearls changed label to Private Stock releasing three singles over the next two years.
 The first release "Lead Us Not into Temptation" was an original song but the next two were covers.
-"The Cheater" which had been a big mid sixties success stateside for Bob Kuban was a popular play on the Northern soul circuit, and their last single for Private Stock was a disco version of "I'll See You in My Dreams", which was also issued in the United States as a 10" D.J. single.
+"The Cheater" which had been a 1960s success stateside for Bob Kuban was a popular play on the Northern soul circuit and their last single for Private Stock was a disco version of "I'll See You in My Dreams" which was also issued in the United States as a longer version 10" DJ single.
+This longer version was also released in France on the regular 7" vinyl single format, though all other territories including the UK got only the short version on 7" vinyl, which is also the one featured on both CD compilations from 2005 and 2023.

+Following the three Private Stock releases, The Pearls released two more singles both new original songs.
+The first was "Let's Make Love Again" in September 1976 on the Handkerchief label and their final release "Double Trouble" came early in 1978 on the Ebony label.
+Both singles failed to find the success of their earlier recordings.

+In March 2023, a new compilation of The Pearls music was released in the United States.
+This 2023 collection on the Renaissance label is titled Anthology and contains 22 songs which are all featured on the 24 track CD compilation from 2005.
+Track 17 is listed in error as "Deeper In Love Again" and is "Deeper In Love With You".
+The two songs not included this time are "Bye Bye Love" and "Let's Make Love Again".